Apewona/Bachelor-s-Thesis-Dawid.-GA-step-down-DC-DC-Converter/README.md

 ---

-## Quick Start Guide

-### Step 1 – Model Setup
-- Load the discrete model of the Buck converter in MATLAB.
-- Ensure all system parameters are correctly initialized.
-- Verify the two-state PI control system implementation.

-### Step 2 – Genetic Algorithm Optimization
-- Run the genetic algorithm program included in the appendices.
-- Define population, crossover, mutation, and selection parameters.
-- Execute the optimization to determine controller settings.

-### Step 3 – Verification and Analysis
-- Simulate the optimized controller with the converter model in MATLAB and Simulink.
-- Analyze transient responses and steady-state performance.
-- Compare integral performance criteria for multiple system configurations.

----

 ## Acknowledgements

 I would like to express my sincere gratitude to the **Faculty of Electrical Engineering at Bialystok University of Technology** for providing academic and technical support throughout this work.
 I also extend my thanks to my supervisor, **dr inż.
 Krzysztof Rogowski**, for guidance, constructive feedback, and for sharing valuable expertise in control systems and power electronics.